Genusbiz/docs/developers/defining-an-app-model/data/object-class-property/modify-an-object-class-property/data-calculation.md

 Data Calculation is used to define a **default value**, a **formula** or an **RDBMS expression**.

 *   A default value for a property is calculated when an object is created.
-For example, you may want to set the <span style="FONT-STYLE: italic">state for a <span style="FONT-STYLE: italic">customer to <span style="FONT-STYLE: italic">Active by default when a new <span style="FONT-STYLE: italic">customer is created.
+For example, you may want to set the _state_ for a _customer_ to _Active_ by default when a new _customer_ is created.
 *   A formula is calculated whenever data are read or modified.
-For example, you can calculate the <span style="FONT-STYLE: italic">age for a <span style="FONT-STYLE: italic">person.
+For example, you can calculate the _age_ for a _person_.
 *   An RDBMS expression is calculated when data are read.
 RDBMS expressions are typically used to calculate measures used when aggregating data.

 The available data calculation options for a property depends on the settings for the type and data binding: